ArminJo/Ultimate-Battery-Tester/README.md

 # Features
 - **Measures the ESR (equivalent series resistance) of the battery.** This is an idicator of the health of the battery.
-- Stores voltage and ESR graph for up to 16 hours in EEPROM while discharging.
+- Stores voltage, current and ESR graph for up to 11 hours in EEPROM while discharging.
 - Current measurement or EEPROM stored measurement graph can be displayed with Arduino Plotter.
+- Display of no load voltage for independence of load (resistor).
-- You can continue interrupted dicharge measurements.
+- Easy continuing of interrupted dicharge measurements.
 - Display of ESR, voltage, current and capacity on a 1602 LCD.

 # Li-Ion battery capacity